 Veterans face a host of challenges when transitioning back to civilian life.
 Nationwide, about 1.5 million veterans live in poverty, and the veteran poverty rate is rising (US Department of Veteran Affairs, 2015).
-In Texas, 7.7% of the Texas civilian population over age 18 consists of veterans, and 7.6% of the adult population experiencing homelessness counted on a single night in January 2018 consisted of veterans.
-This is a decrease from 2017, when 9.3% of the adult population experiencing homelessness counted on a single night in January 2018, there were 37,878 veterans experiencing homelessness in the United States, and nearly all (98%) were homeless in households without children.
-Between 2017 and 2018, homelessness among veterans decreased by 5% (or 2,142 individuals) nationwide.
-Texas had the fourth largest percentage decrease in homeless veterans from 2017 to 2018, 265 individuals (or 12.0%) (HUD, December 2018).
+In Texas, 7.9% of the Texas population over age 18 consists of veterans, and 9.3% of the adult population experiencing homelessness counted on a single night in January 2017 consisted of veterans.
+This is an increase from 2016, when 7.6% of the adult population experiencing homelessness counted on a single night in January consisted of veterans (HUD, November 2017).
+On a single night in 2017, there were 40,056 veterans experiencing homelessness in the United States, and nearly all (98%) were homeless in households without children (as individuals).
+Between 2016 and 2017, homelessness among veterans increased by 1.5% (or 585) nationwide.
+Texas had the third largest percentage increase in homeless veterans from 2016 to 2017, 24.4% (or 432) (HUD, December 2017).

 Veteran housing issues can be compounded by service-connected disabilities, such as traumatic brain injury, substance use and mental disorders (National Housing Conference and Center for Housing Policy, 2013).
-As many as two-thirds of veterans experiencing homelessness of the Iraq and Afghanistan wars had post-traumatic stress disorder (DeAngelis, 2013).
+In a 2013 study of veterans experiencing homelessness, 60% had a substance use disorder (Tsai et al., 2013).
+In addition, as many as two-thirds of veterans experiencing homelessness of the Iraq and Afghanistan wars had post-traumatic stress disorder (DeAngelis, 2013).
 These factors may affect veteran's ability to acquire and remain in stable housing and support the need for availability of services.